National Association of Manufacturers: Policy issues

 The NAM's policy issue work is focused in the areas of labor, employment, health care, energy, corporate finance, tax, bilateral trade, multilateral trade, export controls, technology, regulatory and infrastructure policy.
-The organization emphasizes four pillars that make America great: free enterprise, competitiveness, individual liberty, and equal opportunity.
+The organization emphasizes four pillars that are supposed to make America great: free enterprise, competitiveness, individual liberty, and equal opportunity.

 The NAM releases a Manufacturing Outlook Survey every quarter.
 As of the second quarter of 2018, according to the NAM, 95.1% of manufacturers registered a positive outlook for their company, "the highest level recorded in the survey’s 20-year history."
 The same survey found that manufacturers rated "the inability to attract and retain a quality workforce" as their top concern.
 President Donald Trump mentioned the NAM’s survey in an event at the White House in April 2018.

 The NAM’s Manufacturing Institute is a 501(c)3 dedicated to developing a modern manufacturing workforce to help manufacturers get skilled, qualified and productive workers to remain competitive.
 The Institute sponsors Manufacturing Day on the first Friday of October, a nationwide event for manufacturers to host students, parents, and policy-leaders and "address common misperceptions about manufacturing."

 In 2017, the NAM launched the Manufacturers’ Accountability Project (MAP), a campaign run through the Manufacturers’ Center for Legal Action (MCLA) to combat frivolous, politically-motivated lawsuits against energy manufacturers.
 As of August 2018, three of those lawsuits have been dismissed from court.

-According to NAM, manufacturing employs nearly 12 million workers, contributes more than $2.25 trillion to the U.S. economy annually, is the largest driver of economic growth in the nation and accounts for the majority of private sector research and development.
-In 2022, after the brunt of the Covid-19 pandemic led to new competition for a dwindling labor force, NAM predicted that, by 2030, 2.1 million US jobs in manufacturing could go unfilled.
+According to the NAM, manufacturing employs nearly 12 million workers, contributes more than $2.25 trillion to the U.S. economy annually, is the largest driver of economic growth in the nation and accounts for the majority of private sector research and development.
+In 2022, after the brunt of the COVID-19 pandemic led to new competition for a dwindling labor force, the NAM predicted that, by 2030, 2.1 million US jobs in manufacturing could go unfilled.

 Legislation

+Exemption from federal efficiency standards

-NAM supported the EPS Service Parts Act of 2014 (H.R.
+The NAM supported the EPS Service Parts Act of 2014 (H.R.
 5057; 113th Congress), a bill that would exempt certain external power supplies from complying with standards set forth in a final rule published by the United States Department of Energy in February 2014.
 The United States House Committee on Energy and Commerce describes the bill as a bill that "provides regulatory relief by making a simple technical correction to the 2007 Energy Independence and Security Act to exempt certain power supply (EPS) service and spare parts from federal efficiency standards."